-One of the biggest mistakes made by newly established Forex Brokers is not maintaining a line of good communications with their liquidity providers.
-Many Forex Brokers look at the LPs as some sort of anonymous exchange that they can pass their trading flow to.
+One of the biggest mistakes made by newly established Forex Brokers is not maintaining a line of functional communications with their liquidity providers.
+Many Forex Brokers look at the LPs as some anonymous exchange that they can pass their trading flow to.
 What they fail to realize is that they must be completely transparent with the LP about the type of flow they are sending.

-Constant communication between Forex brokers and their LPs is essential to maintaining a long term relationship and to protect each other’s common interest.
+Constant communication between Forex brokers and their LPs is essential to maintaining a long-term relationship and to protect each other’s collective interest.